andrew-pyle/orange-pi-hadoop-cluster/README.md

 	     Overwritten: 0.00 Byte (0 sectors)
 Average reading speed: 22.27 MB/s
 ```
-Great! no files are listed in the 'corrupted' column above, so we should be good.
+Great! no files are listed in the 'corrupted' column above, so the microSD cards should be good.

 If your disk shows files in the 'corrupted' category or a much smaller capacity than advertised, ask for your money back.
 See F3's website for more specifics on the program's use and functionality.

 ###### Flash the OS
 The next step is to write the operating system for the orange pi to a microSD card, called "flashing" the card.

 We will be installing the [Armbian distribution](https://www.armbian.com/orange-pi-one/) of Debian Jessie.
-They also host a Ubuntu Xenial image as well.
+It is a solely CLI image, which means that it uses a text-based command-line interface.
+They host a Ubuntu Xenial image with CLI only and GUI desktop interface versions as well.

 >Shenzhen Xunlong CO., Limited, the makers of the Orange Pi, host their own [OS images](http://www.orangepi.org/downloadresources/) for the Orange Pi One, but they are the same images as for another model, the Orange Pi PC.
 I have read that the image is not fully supported by the hardware of the One, while Armbian's image is customized for the One.
 [See linux-sunxi](http://linux-sunxi.org/Xunlong_Orange_Pi_One_%26_Lite) for details.